FurryCoders/FALocalRepo/README.md

 * `TITLE`
 * `DATE` upload date in the format YYYY-MM-DD
 * `DESCRIPTION` description in html format
-* `TAGS` keywords sorted alphanumerically and comma-separated
+* `TAGS` keywords sorted alphanumerically and bar-separated
 * `CATEGORY`
 * `SPECIES`
 * `GENDER`
 * `RATING`
-* `FILELINK` the remote URL of the submission file
+* `FILEURL` the remote URL of the submission file
 * `FILEEXT` the extensions of the downloaded file.
 Can be empty if the file contained errors and could not be recognised upon download
 * `FILESAVED` 1 if the file was successfully downloaded and saved, 0 if there was an error during download
-* `FAVORITE` a comma-separate list of users that have "faved" the submission, it's filled only when downloading/updating a user's favorites folder
+* `FAVORITE` a bar-separated list of users that have "faved" the submission
-* `MENTIONS` a comma-separate list of users that are mentioned in the submission description as links
+* `MENTIONS` a bar-separated list of users that are mentioned in the submission description as links
 * `FOLDER` the folder of the submission (`gallery` or `scraps`)
 * `USERUPDATE` whether the submission was added as a user update or favorite/single entry